perguth/secure-webrtc-swarm/README.md

 When connecting multiple peers via [webrtc-swarm](https://github.com/mafintosh/webrtc-swarm) personal information like available IP addresses are exchanged via a central thin server. `secure-webrtc-swarm` completely enctypts this data stream and prevents in-transit manipulation by signing data packages.

-To achieve this additional data must be exchanged between the peers out-of-band before the connection initation can happen.
+To achieve this additional data must be exchanged between the peers out-of-band before the connection initiation can happen.
 In the simplest case this could a shared secret or more granular an invite-acceptance procedure.

 ## Install